joseguerra3000/pic8-libraries/README.md

 ### Peripheral
  Contains routines to manipulate the peripherals of the microcontroller.
- Internaly poses a folder for every microcontroler suported.
+ Internally poses a folder for every microcontroller supported.

 ### Drivers
  Contains routines for interaction with external components like LCD Display,